marczz/unix_memo/source/debian_package_memo.rst

          aptitude show -t archive package

--    show the installed version of a package
+-    show the installed version of a package:
      ::

          apt-show-versions -p package
          apt-show-versions -r regex

--    show all versions in archives
+-    show all versions in archives:

      ::